Joacodef/CT-RATE_classifier/scripts/data_preparation/README.md

 This directory contains the scripts required to process the raw dataset into a structured and filtered set of files suitable for the caching and training stages.
 The scripts handle operations from initial filtering to the creation of cross-validation splits.

+## Data Handling Philosophy

+**It is critical to note that this project does not use the original train/validation splits provided with the CT-RATE dataset.** Instead, a custom data filtering and preparation workflow is enforced by the scripts in this directory.

+The core motivation is to create a robust and reliable dataset by:

+1.  **Excluding Problematic Scans**: The `create_filtered_dataset.py` script removes scans that are known to be problematic, such as brain scans or those with missing metadata, which are not suitable for a chest CT classifier.
+2.  **Separating a Gold Standard Test Set**: A set of scans with high-quality, manual labels are treated as a "gold standard" evaluation set.
+These are also removed from the main training corpus to ensure that the model is evaluated on data that has not been seen in any form during training.

+This process results in a `filtered_master_list.csv`, which serves as the definitive source for all subsequent steps, such as creating custom cross-validation folds.
+While this methodology enhances the reliability of the experimental results, it means that performance metrics may not be directly comparable to other works that use the original, unfiltered dataset.

 ## Recommended Order of Operations

 The following sequence is recommended for initial project setup: